-All 34 investors call us up within a week, say, “Uh, you got another 20-something-year-old with some strange idea?”
+All 34 investors called us up within a week, saying, “Uh, you got another 20-something-year-old with some strange idea?”
 And kids from all over Latin America – it wasn’t just Argentina.
 Kids had heard his story in Chile, elsewhere, they started to say: “If Wences can do it, I can too.”

 HOFFMAN: With the success of Wences, Linda began to enlist “empresarios” across Latin America to think globally and invest locally.